The Better Angels Society: The Library of Congress Lavine/Ken Burns Prize for Film

 In 2019, a partnership between The Better Angels Society, the Library of Congress, and the Crimson Lion Foundation announced the creation of the Library of Congress Lavine/Ken Burns Prize for Film, an award “to recognize exemplary accomplishment in historical documentaries,” and “to recognize a filmmaker whose documentary uses original research and compelling narrative to tell stories that touch on some aspect of American history.”
 The grant is funded by Jeannie Lavine and her husband Jonathan Lavine, co-managing partner of Bain Capital through a $15 million gift to The Better Angels Society.

 The winner receives a $200,000 cash prize.
 All films that meet the criteria are reviewed by The Better Angels Society and passed to the Internal Review Committee, who further narrow the selections.
 A National Jury then selects the top six before the winner and runner-up are selected by the Librarian of Congress Carla Hayden in consultation with Burns.

-The first winner of the prize was “Flannery,” a film on Southern Gothic writer Flannery O’Connor by filmmakers Elizabeth Coffman and Mark Bosco.
+The first winner of the prize was Flannery, a film on Southern Gothic writer Flannery O’Connor by filmmakers Elizabeth Coffman and Mark Bosco.
+Flannery was broadcast on American Masters in 2021.
 Flannery's life later inspired a Hollywood adaptation directed by Ethan Hawke.
-The runner-up was “Mae West: Dirty Blonde,” a film on actress Mae West that premiered as part of PBS American Masters on June 16, 2020.
+The runner-up was Mae West: Dirty Blonde, a film on actress Mae West that premiered as part of PBS American Masters on June 16, 2020.

 In 2023, the winning film, Drop Dead City: New York on the Brink in 1975 was featured in The New York Times.
 The runner-up, The Disappearance of Miss Scott, is set to premiere on PBS' American Experience at a future date.